polterguy/polterguy.github.io/index.md

 your database of choice.
 This component works transparently towards SQL Server, MySQL, and PostgreSQL, and allows you to save frequently used SQL snippets, and do basic administration of your databases.
-The SQL component in Magic supports syntax highlighting on your tables, autocomplete, and most other features you'd expect from an SQL Workbench type of component.
+The SQL component in Magic supports syntax highlighting on your tables, autocomplete, and most other features you would expect from an SQL Workbench type of component.
 The SQL Workbench works perfectly on any device you might have allowing you to administrate your databases from your phone if required.

 ![Magic's web based SQL Workbench](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/sql-autocomplete.jpg)